cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

 ![FutureRestoreGUI main screen](/assets/images/futurerestore-gui.png)

 1. Click the `Settings` button and enable `Futurerestore Beta`, then click the `Download FutureRestore` button. **This option is only available for macOS and Linux**
-  - Windows users must download the beta from [here](https://cdn.discordapp.com/attachments/917198974555942942/1031110605089816606/futurerestore_300_local_win_x64.exe).
+  - Windows users must download the beta from [here](https://cdn.cryptiiiic.com/bin/Windows/x86_64/futurerestore/futurerestore-Windows-x86_64-v2.0.0-test-Build_304-RELEASE.exe).
 Once that is done, press `Select FutureRestore Binary/Executable` and navigate to where you have downloaded the beta.
 Select the file and click `Open`
 1. Click the `Select Blob File...` button and select your blob .shsh2 file
 1. Click the `Select Target iPSW File...` and select your .ipsw file
 1. Then click the Next button to navigate to the Options menu, make sure `Extra Logs` is enabled
 1. If you are not downgrading, then it is safe to enable `Preserve Data` in the options menu in order to keep data.
-However using it while downgrading may be dangerous
+However, using it while downgrading may be dangerous
 1. Do not enable `AP Nonce Collision` on any modern devices
 1. Enable `Custom Latest Build ID`, input `19G69` into the box
 1. Enable `Custom Latest Beta`